yellows8/3dshax/README.md

 * ...

 ## Issues
 * SD file-writing is broken on New3DS v8.1+ FIRM and Old/New 3DS v9.0+ FIRM.
 While it works ok for small-ish data, FAT FS gets corrupted / not written correctly with larger sizes(this mainly affects cmdlogging).
+This might be fixed now?